 Cartagena’s gastronomy represents a great example of the Mediterranean diet with its emphasis on sea food and vegetables.
-There are specialities such as caldero, a rice and fish dish typical to the region as well as the famous Asiático coffee.
+There are typical specialities of the region.

 With its location on the Mediterranean coast and surrounded by mountains, tourists can enjoy beaches, take part in water sports, or simply relax in the nature.

 Cultural visits to the main tourist interest points, such as Muralla Púnica, Fuerte de Navidad o Castillo de la Concepción.

 With our "Ruta de la Tapa" you will taste typical tapas such fresh octopus, prepared "a la cartagenera", "michirones" or a good "caldero", a flavoursome soupy rice dish, prepareded with small fish.
 All washed down wines from the Cartagena countryside.
 To complete this meal, the famous café "Asiático" served in a special glass.